-A low-adoption networking feature revitalised by aligning the UI with familiar social patterns, resulting in higher attendee engagement and planner enablement.
+A low-adoption networking feature revitalized by aligning the UI with familiar social patterns, resulting in higher attendee engagement at, and planner enablement for events.

-Cvent's Attendee Hub is an all-in-one digital event platform that powers virtual, hybrid, and in-person experiences by centralising content delivery, networking, and engagement tools into a single unified interface.
+Cvent's Attendee Hub is an all-in-one digital event platform that powers virtual, hybrid, and in-person experiences by centralizing content delivery, networking, and engagement tools into a single unified interface.

 Networking is the heartbeat of any great event.
 While our Chat Discussions feature was built to facilitate this, we noticed that adoption wasn't meeting our expectations.
-Planners were hesitant to enable it, and attendees were unsure how to engage with it.
-My goal was to revitalise this feature, transforming it from a confusing utility into a thriving social hub, all while navigating tight timelines and technical constraints.
+Event planners were hesitant to enable it, and event attendees were unsure how to engage with it.
+My goal was to revitalize this feature, transforming it from a confusing utility into a thriving social hub, all while navigating tight timelines and technical constraints.

-How might we update our existing feature so that it meets our attendees' needs for a social wall style networking feature, thereby increasing utilisation and boosting planner confidence in our solution?
+How might we update our existing feature so that it meets our event attendees' needs for a social wall style networking feature, thereby increasing utilization and boosting event planner confidence in our solution?

-Through an audit of MixPanel data and Customer Support (CLS) cases, we uncovered a mismatch in mental models.
+Through an audit of MixPanel data and Customer Support (CLS) cases, I uncovered a mismatch in mental models.

 Challenge: We needed to clarify the feature's purpose without the budget or runway for a complete backend overhaul.